dirac-institute/sorcha/docs/ephemerisgen.rst

 **eph_format** is the format of the user provided ephemeris file.
 Options are **csv**, **whitespace**, and **hdf5**.

 .. tip::
-   Use the **-er** flag on the command line to specify the external ephemeris file that ``sorcha`` should use.
+   Use the **-er** flag on the command line to specify the external ephemeris file that ``Sorcha`` should use.

 .. warning::
-   We have validated and tested ``sorcha`` and its internal ephemeris generator.
+   We have validated and tested ``Sorcha`` and its internal ephemeris generator.
 If the user decides to use a different method to provide the required ephemerides for their science, it is up to the user to validate/check the output of the external ephemeris generator.